Grants

 • Arts Practica, an online educational program, and The Nocturnists, an award-winning medical storytelling program, will create and disseminate a six-episode podcast series.
 “Uncertainty in Medicine” will blend storytelling, conversation and education to provide a provocative listening experience that will help clinicians better handle uncertainty.

-Building Trust Through Diversity, Health Care Equity, and Inclusion in Internal Medicine Training Grant Program
+Building Trust Through Diversity, Health Care Equity, Inclusion and Diagnostic Excellence in Internal Medicine Training Grant Program

-Together with the Alliance for Academic Internal Medicine (AAIM), the American Board of Internal Medicine (ABIM), the ABIM Foundation, the American College of Physicians (ACP), the Gordon and Betty Moore Foundation, and the Josiah Macy Jr. Foundation, we support projects intended to promote trust and create a more equitable health system by incorporating DEI into the fabric of internal medicine education and training.
+Together with the Alliance for Academic Internal Medicine (AAIM), the American Board of Internal Medicine (ABIM), the American College of Physicians (ACP), the Gordon and Betty Moore Foundation, and the Josiah Macy Jr. Foundation, we have supported projects intended to promote trust and create a more equitable health system.

 Misinformation Challenge Grant Program